 Labrador Retrievers are lovely dogs.
 They are gentle and sweet-natured.
 Intelligent and relatively easy to train, a Labrador retriever will soon make itself at home with your family.

 Your cat will be another family member for your dog to love.
-However, keep in mind that like golden retrievers, they are large dogs that need to have exercise regularly.
+However, keep in mind that they are large dogs that need to exercise regularly like golden retrievers.

 3. Cavalier King Charles Spaniel

 Here’s another gentle, loving dog.
 Being medium-sized, it is better suited to a smaller home where a large dog would be impractical.

 Cavalier King Charles Spaniels are inclined to pine away if they are left on their own for long periods.
 I know some owners who have introduced a cat to keep their dogs company while they are at work.

 Where a large or even medium-sized dog is unsuitable, a small dog is a great choice.
 A Pomeranian might have a bit of a reputation as an ‘old lady’s dog,’ which might be because they do less well with children.